 We would like to pay tribute to our close friend, for all he has brought to the world of wine and sommellerie, more generally to the entire wine-trade and his peers and more particularly for all the achieved for Château de Saint -Cernin.
 He played a key role to establish our qualitative strategy and helped so much achieving the best of blends for all our wines.
 All our support and thoughts go to his wife Nina and his son Romané.

-James de Roany acts as the company’s CEO and cellar-master.
+James de Roany acts as CEO and cellar-master.